-Women have been pushing to upend the gender bias still looming over Hollywood for what feels like forever, and in recent years, that battle cry has loudened.
-Now, the CW is amping up the fight.
+Women have been pushing to upend the gender bias still looming over Hollywood for what feels like forever, and in recent years, that cry has loudened.
+Now, the CW is getting in the ring.
 According to Deadline, the network is developing Black Rose Anthology, a horror series written and directly entirely by women, and hailing, in part, from Drew Barrymore.

 The news comes at an especially pertinent time: Earlier this week, Warner Bros. announced that a female-centric remake of Lord of the Lies was in the pipeline, but seemingly from a problematic source.
 The film is being helmed by two men — Scott McGehee and David Siegel — which inherently strips away the female perspective it seeks to broaden, raises concerns about the female archetypes it could fall back on, and completely bypasses the male toxicity that underscored William Golding's novel.
 (By the author's own admission, Lord of the Flies is a uniquely male story).